-In addition, under FHFA's corporate governance regulations, our Audit Committee is required to be in compliance with the NYSE's listing requirements for audit committees, under which members of a company's audit committee must meet additional, heightened independence criteria.
+In addition, under FHFA's corporate governance regulations, both our Audit Committee and our Compensation Committee are required to be in compliance with the NYSE's listing requirements for these committees, under which committee members must meet additional, heightened independence criteria.
 Our own independence standards require all independent directors to meet these criteria.